Continuous-time state-space methods for d18O and d13C in the Cenozoic Era: Integrated random walk plus noise models

-To differentiate measurement equation variances according to studies, we employ the measurement equation specification \eqref{E:RWN_SV}.
-The transition equation differentiates variances according to climate states as defined in Table \ref{T:Climate_States}.
-We modify Equation \eqref{E:IWN_m} such that the last element in the state vector becomes
+We employ the same two strategies for differentiating measurement equation variances as in Section~\ref{S:RWN}: by drill site (Equation~\eqref{E:RWN_SitV}, ten variances with site-specific constant intercepts $c_s$) and by study (Appendix~\ref{A:Sp}, 34 variances).
+For the transition equation, we differentiate variances according to climate states as defined in Table~\ref{T:Climate_States}.
+We modify Equation \eqref{E:IWN_m} by replacing the single noise rate $\sigma_{\eta,m}^2$ in the covariance matrix $Q(\Delta t_n)$ with climate-state-dependent rates:

-Tables \ref{T:IWN_SV_d18O} and \ref{T:IWN_SV_d13C} report the estimated measurement equation variances for $\delta^{18}$O and $\delta^{13}$C, respectively.
-Table \ref{T:IWN_PV} reports the estimated transition equation variances.
-Figures \ref{F:IRW_d18O} and \ref{F:IRW_d13C} show the estimated latent state processes $\mu$ for $\delta^{18}$O and $\delta^{13}$C, respectively, in the left column.
-The right column in both figures shows the corresponding standardized residuals.
-Figures \ref{F:IRW_d18O} and \ref{F:IRW_d13C} show that there is no visually discernible difference in the estimated latent processes between orders $m=6$ and $m=8$.
-Tables \ref{T:IWN_SV_d18O} and \ref{T:IWN_SV_d13C} show that the differences in the estimated measurement equation variances between $m=6$ and $m=8$ are small and within the variation indicated by the estimated standard errors.
-Table \ref{T:IWN_PV} shows differences in transition equation variances between $m=6$ and $m=8$ of several orders of magnitude, but in very high decimal places, $10^{-8}$ being the biggest order that appears.
+Tables~\ref{T:IWN_Sites_d18O} and~\ref{T:IWN_Sites_d13C} in the appendix report the estimated measurement equation variances, and Table~\ref{T:IWN_Sites_PV} in the appendix the estimated transition equation variances, for the drill-site specification.
+Figures~\ref{F:IRW_Sites_d18O} and~\ref{F:IRW_Sites_d13C} in the appendix show the estimated latent state processes $\mu_t$ for $\delta^{18}$O and $\delta^{13}$C, respectively, with the corresponding standardized prediction residuals shown beneath each smoothed-state panel.
+There is no visually discernible difference in the estimated latent processes between orders $m=6$ and $m=8$, and the differences in the estimated measurement equation variances between $m=6$ and $m=8$ are small and within the variation indicated by the estimated standard errors.
+The estimated transition-equation variance \emph{rates} $\hat\sigma^2_{\eta,m,k}$, by contrast, grow by many orders of magnitude as $m$ increases, reaching $\mathcal{O}(10^{26})$ at $m=8$ (Table~\ref{T:IWN_Sites_PV}).
+As we explain next, this growth reflects the continuous-time units in which the rate is measured, not the magnitude of the latent process, and the dimension-stable per-step level innovation declines with $m$.